 It’s not only reducing suffering that has many people rethinking eating beef and lamb.
 Clearing vast swathes of land for sheep and cattle grazing (or to grow crops to feed animals raised for food) is destroying precious wildlife habitat, pushing species like koalas to the brink of extinction.
 In addition, livestock production is considered to be one of the biggest contributors to the climate crisis facing our planet.
 Indeed, a landmark study by Oxford University found that avoiding meat and dairy is the single biggest thing we can do to reduce our impact on the earth.

-Yes, the vast majority of turkeys raised for Christmas celebrations suffer during their short three to four month life.
+Yes, the vast majority of turkeys raised for meat (often for Christmas celebrations) suffer during their short three to four month life.
 Like chickens raised for meat, turkeys have been selectively bred to grow fast and large, which results in pain and discomfort as their immature bodies struggle to cope.

 This unnatural growth rate for turkeys extends across all systems – free-range, RSPCA Approved and factory farmed.
 It also causes further welfare implications at the slaughterhouse, where turkeys can be shackled and suspended by their feet upside down for 3 or more minutes before being killed.
 Aside from the bird’s distress, this puts intense strain on their hips and legs, which can fracture or even break.

-Eating turkey and pork at Christmas is a tradition we inherited without ever being advised of the associated welfare consequences for the animals.
+Eating turkey and pork, especially at Christmas, is a tradition we inherited without ever being advised of the associated welfare consequences for the animals.
 Major supermarkets are now stocking alternative plant-based Christmas roasts in response to growing awareness.
 We can be the generation that thinks differently, and chooses differently, and inspires a new festive tradition that also celebrates kindness to all beings.

 Just like humans, dairy cows are mammals who only produce milk when they have a baby to feed.
 To meet consumer demand for milk, cheese, yogurt and other dairy products, cows are kept in an almost continuous cycle of pregnancy and birth.